 I learned that there was a guided tour of the key and the next ferry leaves from the Pigeon Key Visitor Center in 1 hour.
 “Why not,” I thought and turned the car around to find the visitor center.

 Pigeon Key still contains buildings that used to house the workers even though now they mostly house interns and visiting researchers.
-The group came with a guide but we were free to meander around.
 It took me 20 minutes to poke around the island and walk through the small but thorough museum.
 It’s a very tiny island with great views of the bridges.
 It seems so close yet so far from the rest of the Keys.
 I wonder what it must’ve been like for the workers who lived on this small island for months.

 Duvall street is the main street in Key West and contains many bars, restaurants, souvenir stores, anything keylime, and stands selling sailing trips and tram rides.